grippy/node-multivariate/README.md

 	'node script/development.js'

 This is for production mode.
 The file watcher is turned off here.
-Memory footprint is really small (somewhere around 8MB)
+The memory footprint is really small (somewhere around 8MB).
+The production script below also creates a number of socket slaves (actual number defined in config).

-	'node app.js production'
+	'node script/production.js > log/production.log &'

 # Client Javascript